jgrover1/jgrover1/README.md

 As an aspiring security engineer, my work is centered around data justice and human-centered design to strive for solutions that are inclusive.

 ## About
-I am currently an Informatics student at the University of Washington with a focus on cybersecurity and information assurance.
+I am currently an Informatics student at the University of Washington with a focus on Cybersecurity and Information Assurance.
 My background bridges the gap between technical vulnerability research and sociotechnical ethics.
-I believe that effective protection begins with understanding the humans that are behind the screen, aiming for security measures that empower users rather than excluding them.
+I believe that effective protection begins with understanding the humans that are behind the screen and aim for security measures that empower users rather than exclude them.

 ## Projects

 ### UW Capstone: SilverGuard (Ongoing)
 Role: Product Manager
 - Leading a cross-functional team to develop a cybersecurity and fraud prevention tool that is designed for seniors (65 years and older) which is a population that is overlooked in traditional security models.
-- Responsible for defining product vision, roadmap, and the core features based on field research into social engineering patterns and vulnerability online.
+- Responsible for defining product vision, roadmap, and the core features based on field research into social engineering patterns and online vulnerability.

 ### Securing the AI Workflow: A Practical Analysis of Attack Vectors and Mitigations in the Model Context Protocol (MCP)
 Role: Security Researcher